luharukas/Emotion_Classfier/README.md

 # Facial Emotion Recognition of Spatial Image using Gabor Filter.
 ### Hardware and Software Used:-
 <p>
-This software is developed on Windows 10 and all instructions are only valid if you are using Windows 10 OS.
+This software is developed on one flavour of linux Kernel Ubuntu and all instructions are only valid if you are using Ubuntu20.04.
+We are also providing instructions if you are using windows to run.
 </p>

 #### Hardware Requirement: